TrackerControl/xray-archiver-android-ios/README.md

 The script utilises the `GPlayCli` for connecting to the app stores for downloading app files.

-For Android app downloading, first start python-token-dispenser with:
+For Android app downloading, first start platformcontrol-token-dispenser with:

 ```bash
 python3 token_dispenser.py &